w3f/educhain/docs/sub0-reset-2024.md

 The journey of any production grade application always starts on a test network.
 Polkadot is privileged to have a high quality testnet:
 [Paseo Network](https://github.com/paseo-network), maintained by the community.
-Paseo network mirrors Polkadot and its system chain runtimes, making it a play ground to test apps as well as appchains!
+Paseo network mirrors Polkadot and its system chain runtimes, making it a play ground for testing apps as well as appchains!

 ## Who is the audience?